zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 The structure of the docker-compose file is defined in the [compose file reference](https://docs.docker.com/compose/compose-file/#service-configuration-reference).

-Our compose file comprises of only two keys, version and services. version specifies which compose file format we are using. services in a multi container application would contain definitions for each type of container we wish to run.
+Our compose file comprises of only two keys, `version` and `services`. `version` specifies which compose file format we are using.
+`services` in a multi container application would contain definitions for each type of container we wish to run.
 These could be a database container, a container for the api and maybe a container for the frontend components.

-The services key contains a single nested key, site.
+The `services` key contains a single nested key, `site`.
 This is the name of the service that we will be running.
 If the options inside look familiar, they should.
 Options inside the dockerfile are analogous to instructions you'd write in the Dockerfile.

 command